 Another option is to ask attendees to describe their current mood in just one word placed on a (digital) sticky note.
 This could be a “pick a word, any word” situation, or you might offer a list to choose from.

 If you want to get into finer emotional shades or allow participants to see where they fall in relation to one another, use a scale from one emotion to its opposite.
-Another variation of this that we like is Hyper Island’s “rollercoaster” check-in, which has attendees plot their emotional state on an up-and-down rollercoaster track.

 We’re also big fans of including a numeric component.
 For example, you might ask, “How are you feeling right now on a scale from one to ten?”
 Numbers introduce the possibility of tracking, which can reveal interesting quantitative-like insights about your team over time.